 There are several reasons why you might want to replace an old floppy disk drive with a USB floppy disk emulator, including:

-Increased reliability: USB floppy disk emulators are more reliable than traditional floppy disk drives, as they have no moving parts and are less susceptible to mechanical failure.
+Increased reliability: USB floppy disk emulators are more reliable than traditional floppy disk drives.
+They have no moving parts and are less susceptible to mechanical failure.
 Most customers reach out to me after their floppy disk drive has failed.

-Compatibility: USB floppy disk emulators are compatible with modern computers, which may not have floppy disk drives built-in or may no longer support floppy disks.
+Compatibility & Convenience: USB floppy disk emulators are compatible with modern computers.
+Most of my customers no longer have floppy disk drives built-in into their computers!

 Operation